L0Lock/FFmpeg-bat-collection/readme.md

 3. once finished, the window disapears;
 4. the new files are located aside the originals.

+### Add Cover to X

+Same usage as in the above numbered list.
+But:
+To make it work, you need to have your picture file in the same folder as the source video, named as `cover.jpg`.

 ### Images sequence to X conversion

 Use the files named as "*ImgSeq_To_xxx.bat*".